ibadetazemi/Statistical-Modelling-Project/README.md

 Future Goals

-(If I had more time I would spend more time on going more in-depth with cleaning data.)
+(If I had more time I would spend more time on going more in-depth with cleaning data and finding more POI.)